Budgerigar colour genetics: Notes

 It is possible that the Greywings mutation survived as the ancestor of all actual Greywings.
 However, it could be that the mutation lay dormant in asymptomatic mutant specimens until it was re-established between 1918 and 1925.
 Blue Greywing specimens were produced later on in 1928.

 It is possible that all Suffused mutation specimens and their varieties are descendants from the first captive mutant specimens.
-This would mean that Suffused is the oldest sudden captive-bred color mutation of the Budgerigar species.
+This would mean that Suffused is the oldest sudden captive-bred colour mutation of the Budgerigar species.